-So Rinpoche in his present life – how did you meet?
+Rinpoche in his present life, how did you meet?

 What did he say?

 Nothing.
-He just sort of looked at me – he was only a little guy on somebody’s shoulders – because he’s going right through the crowd.
+He just sort of looked at me – he was only a little guy on somebody’s shoulders – because he was going right through the crowd.
 He was four years old.
 He didn’t say anything.

 Oh, he was just a little child.
 He was very much like my children when they were young.
-You just play with him, and he’s very nice.
-And I’m very happy to see him.
+You just play with him, and he was very nice.
+I was very happy to see him.

 How much have you been able to see Rinpoche?

-Generally about every four years.
+Generally, about every four years.
 Sometimes a little bit shorter, but generally about every four years.
 The second time I met him, he’d gone from being four to eight.
-And, as you know, when children grow they’re sort of like twice as big, so he looked completely different.
-And the second time: I went down to his house in McLeod Ganj and there was this little boy standing outside the door, just standing around and doing nothing.
-So I went up to him and said, “Excuse me.
+As you know, when children grow, they’re sort of like twice as big, so he looked completely different.
+The second time, I went down to his house in McLeod Ganj, and there was this little boy standing outside the door, just standing around and doing nothing.
+I went up to him and said, “Excuse me.
 Could you tell me where Gendun Samdup is?”
 He said, “What’s the matter, Alan?
 Don’t you recognize your teacher?”
-And I was there for a couple of weeks.
-And the only time he went outside the door was to go to the toilet (and then come straight back in again).
-And he was just standing there, waiting.
+I was there for a couple of weeks, and the only time he went outside the door was to go to the toilet (and then come straight back in again).
+He was just standing there, waiting.
 That’s not from my side; that’s from his side.

 Are there any other stories like that?